 Barbara Stanwyck looks stunning as she enters the room.
 Sally tells Bea she needn’t leave, that Penny is a dear old friend.
 Bea tells her they’ve already met, and he’s ‘nice, quite nice.’
 Penny asks how old she is ’45 or 50?’
 “She does give that impression, but she’s sweet.”

 Penny is kind and obviously still very much in love with Sally.
 In a very evolved and civil manner, he hasn’t forgiven her for running out on him.
-She feels terrible about it, and says she should have given him some word.
+She feels terrible about it and says she should have given him some words.
 But when she met Geoffrey, when he came back it was as if nothing else mattered.
-He tells her that all a disappointed suitor need do is look at her.
+He tells her that all a disappointed suitor needs do is look at her.
 He asks if she’s as happy as she looks.
 Sally tells him “he’s good to me.”
 “He better be.
-Purely out of morbid curiosity I should like to meet him.”
+Purely out of morbid curiosity, I should like to meet him.”

 Geoffrey begins to re-experience creative block with his painting and his frustrations start to brew.
 He becomes combative with Sally who has invited her ex-fiancé Penny and two of his socialite clients Cecily Latham, and her haughty mother (Isobel Elsom–My Fair Lady, Love is a Many-Splendored Thing) for tea.

 She tells him about their guests.
 “Your ex!
 What’s he doing around here?
 I think I’ll break his neck.”

 “Don’t be silly, you’re not jealous of Penny.”

 “Oh, you got some wrong information.
 I’m jealous of anything or anybody that takes your mind off of me for a single second.”
 He tells her to get along without him, he’s not going downstairs.
 But she insists that he should be social and meet her friend Penny and the other guests.